botandrose/activity_sns_filter/README.md

   ```
 * Feature: Multi-tenant service instead of a one-off deployment per subscriber

-  Generalize further into a multi-tenant SNS filtering microservice, backed by redis sets for persistence, with HTTP REST API for registering a new filte,r and periodically updating it with the latest user id whitelist.
+  Generalize further into a multi-tenant SNS filtering microservice, backed by Redis sets for persistence, with HTTP REST APIs for registering a new filter and periodically updating it with the latest user id whitelist.